FlowFuse/website/src/blog/2024/05/node-red-mind-stack-with-flowfuse.md

 !["Screenshot showing the flow of data: Sensor > Node-RED(FlowFuse Device Agent) > MQTT Encapsulated by FlowFuse > Node-RED(FlowFuse Platform) > InfluxDB"](./images/sensor-data-mqtt-node-red-dashboard-influxdb.png ""){data-zoomable}

 A key benefit of having the MQTT broker encapsulated by FlowFuse is that it becomes extremely easy to set up.
 With the project nodes, there isn’t a need to configure certificates or security credentials because it is only exposed internally to the FlowFuse platform.
+Furthermore, the access and control limits are applied by the platform so your data remains within the same FlowFuse Team.

 ### InfluxDB: Efficient Data Storage